zbyte64/zbyte64-musings/principled_react.md

 * any other property for injecting css at the container level

+## Why?

+Class names is already a robust pattern used everywhere.
+Seperating the concerns in this manner makes the component more predictable in other contexts.

 # Predictable Components use explicit display flags

 Display modes should be controlled with explicit properties.